Establishing the number of insurable hours for Record of Employment (ROE) purposes

-Hours of work are used by Human Resources and Skills Development Canada to determine if workers are entitled to benefits and for how long.
-Employers have to keep records of and report total hours of insurable employment for the last 53 consecutive weeks (or less if the period of employment is shorter).
+Hours of work are used to determine if workers are entitled to benefits and for how long.
+Employers have to keep records.

-If your employee leaves or there's an interruption of earnings, you have to report these hours on a Record of Employment.
+If your employee leaves or there's an interruption of earnings, you have to report these hours on a Record of Employment (ROE).